LightBurnSoftware/Documentation/Workspace.md

 ## Tools and Toolbars

 The toolbars and the tools they contain will allow you to manipulate your work.
-The function of each tool is covered in the [Menu Commands](MenuCommands.md) section.
+The function of each tool is covered in the [Toolbars](Toolbars.md) section.

 You can enable or disable toolbars by right clicking on any open space on a toolbar to bring up the context menu.
 This will allow you to turn on or off toolbars and toolboxes to fit your work style.